Israel–Philippines relations: History

-More than a thousand of German and Austrian Jews escaped to the Philippines when no other country accepted them.
-The rescue strategy was decided while playing cards and smoking cigars by three men: President Manuel L. Quezon, Paul McNutt and Frieder family.
+More than a thousand German and Austrian Jews escaped to the Philippines when no other country accepted them.
+The rescue strategy was decided while playing cards and smoking cigars by President Manuel L. Quezon, American High Commissioner Paul McNutt and members of the Frieder family.
 President Quezon opened the country's doors to the fleeing refugees as "it was the right thing to do".
-McNutt, who was the American High Commissioner to the Philippines, jeopardized his career as he persuaded the US government to issue thousands of working visas for the Jews, while the Frieder brothers, provided jobs in their own cigar factory.
-He and his brothers also raised money for the Jews' transport to Manila and established shelters and schools.
+McNutt, who was the American High Commissioner to the Philippines, jeopardized his career as he persuaded the US government to issue thousands of working visas for the Jews, while the Frieder brothers provided jobs in their own cigar factory.
+The Frieder brothers also raised money to transport the Jews to Manila and established shelters and schools.

 The Philippines voted in favor of UN Resolution 181 recommending the partition of Palestine and the establishment of a Jewish State in 1947.
 The Philippines was among the 33 countries that supported the establishment of Israel and the only Asian country that voted for the resolution.
 Israel and the Philippines established full diplomatic relationships in 1957.

-Embassies were opened in Tel-Aviv and Manila in 1962.
+Embassies were opened in Tel Aviv and Manila in 1962.
 In that same year, then-Minister of Foreign Affairs Golda Meir visited Manila and was received by President Diosdado Macapagal, who also visited Israel during his tenure as vice-president.

 In 1997, the two countries signed a memorandum of understanding institutionalizing the bilateral political dialogue between the respective foreign ministries.
 The political dialogue is accompanied by cooperation in trade and economy, culture, technical assistance, science, academic exchanges, and tourism, among others.

 On November 28, 2007, the Knesset honored the thirty-three countries that supported the UN Resolution 181 in celebration of the 60th anniversary of the State of Israel.
 The UN resolution, which marked January 27 as a yearly commemoration to honor the Holocaust's victims, was co-sponsored by the Philippines.

 In October 2012, Vice President Jejomar Binay embarked on a five-day visit to Israel during which he met with President Shimon Peres in Jerusalem.

 In September 2018, President Rodrigo Duterte was in Israel for a four-day visit, making him the first sitting Filipino president to visit the Jewish state.
 President Duterte sought to reaffirm the people-to-people ties between the two nations based on their significant shared history.